 Fields of Interest:

-My research is centered on the experiences of Africans and their descendants in New Spain during the sixteenth and seventeenth centuries.
+My research is centered on the experiences of enslaved people, mostly Africans, South Asians and their descendants, in the cities of colonial Mexico (New Spain) during the sixteenth and seventeenth centuries.
 Through their interactions with colonizing Europeans and local indigenous populations, I find that Africans (especially Angolans) impacted the delicate balance of power in a viceroyalty fearful of Black rebellion yet ever more dependent on slave labor.
-The object of this research is to fully insert Mexico into discussions of the greater African Diaspora during the years of the Iberian Union (1580-1640).
-I am particularly interested in exploring the nature and proliferation of urban Afro-indigenous households, friendships and alliances throughout Latin America, but especially in the city of Puebla.
+I am particularly interested in decentering traditional master-slave narratives by studying afro-indigenous interactions in the urban centers of Central Mexico.
+My research also addresses the experiences of enslaved South Asians (commonly mislabeled as chinos) in elite households, textile mills and churches.

 - HIS 150: Colonial Latin America